MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 # Deploy an MRTK3 project to a Quest device

->There are two methods for testing your project
+There are two methods for testing your project
-    >1.
-Quest Link for fast iteration and testing
+    1. Quest Link for fast iteration and testing
-        >1.
-Runs in editor, requiring no build and deploy
+        1. Runs in editor, requiring no build and deploy
-    >1.
-Deployment of the Unity project with MRTK after the device setup is complete
+    1. Deployment of the Unity project with MRTK after the device setup is complete
-        >1.
-Requires compilation, but runs smoother and lives on your device
+        1. Requires compilation, but runs smoother and lives on your device

 To add MRTK to your project, please refer to the [setup page](../setup.md) and ensure your [project settings](../setup.md#5-configure-openxr-related-settings) are configured correctly to use the OpenXR pipeline and MRTK's feature set. **These features are required to deploy your project onto your Quest device**.